 - Delve in to the fray of a cockfight: Attitudes towards this controversial sport vary among travellers but to watch the betting alone is quite a sight.
 If you want to get involved, tag along with a local who can organise bets for you.
 Puerto Galera town’s arena holds regular matches on Sundays.

-- Feed the fish: For a cheaper way to explore the underwater world, just hire a snorkel and mask and charter a bangka to take you to Coral Garden.
-Take some bread to feed the fish.
+- Snorkel: For a cheaper way to explore the underwater world, just hire a snorkel and mask and charter a bangka to take you to Coral Garden.

 Where to stay: